-

 Q: What makes your music unique?

 A: I would say my lyrical delivery.
 I use different types of rhyme schemes, to convey the messages I write about.
 I also come with a lot of concept songs, some of which require the listener to listen to the whole song before everything comes together (kind of like riddles).
 And in general, I would say my perspective on life has played a part in the uniqueness of my music.
 I feel like I’m a minority within a minority (within a minority).
-I’m a young black male, who’s a devout Christian.
+I’m a black man, who’s a devout Christian.
 I got saved (converted to Christianity) at an early age.
 This has allowed me to share some experiences with listeners that are different from the norm.

 Q: Has there been one particular moment in your musical career that you're most proud of?

 A: One moment that sticks out in my mind took place back in February 2004.
 I participated in a talent show that took place on a college campus in an environment that had gotten very hostile at times (An Apollo Style Crowd).
 People were getting boo’ed off the stage, and as it got closer to my turn, I felt a lot of pressure man….but God was with me (Thank You Lord!).
 I went out on stage and rapped with confidence.
 The crowd showed me a lot of love, and I was able to proclaim the name of Jesus Christ!
-Another Moment that sticks out is when I (along with the other recording artists I collaborated with….What up Oaklin, Tommie, and Brandon) finished The Christian Rap Album “The Way, The Truth, The Life”.
-It was a great time; we had a lot of fun, and completed a project that has reached many people.

 Q: What's next for you?